simdjson/simdjson_website/hugo/content/about.md

 layout = "single-para"
 +++

-The simdjson library uses three-quarters less instructions than state-of-the-art parser RapidJSON and fifty percent less than sajson.
 To our knowledge, simdjson is the first fully-validating JSON parser to run at gigabytes per second on commodity processors.
 It can parse millions of JSON documents per second on a single core.
 It takes advantage of modern microarchitectures, parallelizing with SIMD vector